 At the initial stage, it can be cured by limiting activity, appropriate rest, medications, therapeutic hot or cold packs and exercises.
 The symptoms gradually lessen and there will be a relief.

 If the non-surgical treatment fails and the symptoms begin to worsen, the patient would have to undergo surgery.
 Depending on the location and type of compression, there are a number of surgical options that aim to increase the space in the canal for the spinal cord or the nerves that are being compressed.

 Surgery for Lumbar Spinal Stenosis

-This is known as laminectomy.
+This is known as a laminectomy.
 A small portion of the vertebra is removed to create additional space for the nerve.
 If a bigger part of the bone needs to be removed, or if there is extra space causing unwanted motion between bones, a combined surgery of decompression and fusion is done to support the spine.

 Surgery for Cervical Spinal Stenosis

-The next option is laminoplasty where the back of spinal canal is opened and more space is created.
+The next option is laminoplasty where the back of the spinal canal is opened and more space is created.
 It is left open and supported by bone grafts and metal plates.

 Duration: The surgery requires a hospital stay of 4-5 days and another 2-3 weeks for recovery.

 A follow-up is extremely crucial for the doctor to observe the results of surgery and restoration.
 Immediately after surgery, there are frequent follow-up sessions to monitor the spine and trace for relapse in compression.
 These sessions might reduce after there is an observed improvement.
 But the follow-up process can go for more than a year.